Possible Complications and Side Effects Having an Abortion

 Risks and Side Effects of Late-Term Abortions

-Apart from the increased emotional strain, late-term abortions also come with physical side effects.
+Apart from the increased likelihood of emotional strain, late-term abortions also have physical repercussions.
 Late-term abortions are most commonly performed by D&E or induction.

 D&E is the most common late-abortion method in the United States and many other countries, as it does not require an overnight hospital stay.
 For more information on D&E abortions, go to D&E Abortion (Dilation and Evacuation).

 The further along you are in the pregnancy, the greater the risk of complications.
 5% of women encounter the following complications after a D&E:

 - Retaining fetal tissue (1%)

 - Extramural delivery (Delivery of fetus due to dilation before the surgery)